How To Change Careers After 40 Even If You Feel Imprisoned By Your Circumstances

 5. Living authentically and without pretense or the need to please others.

-That is where I am in life, but YOU must determine what is most important for you.
+Some priorities can cause stress and resentment down the road, but YOU must determine what is most important for you.

 Have a sound financial plan.